justanotherlad/Wolfram-Research-Diary/Day4.md

 ---------------------------------------------------------------------------------------------

 > #### HAD ONE-TO-ONE INTERACTION WITH STEPHEN WOLFRAM FOR ABOUT 30MINS IN TOTAL ABOUT DISCUSSION AND FINALIZING OF PROJECT TOPIC!
+(Highest point on career!?
+LMAO)